alexNibbler/ChatReader/app/README.md

 - `decorators/`: Contains Python decorators that can be used across the application.
   - `security.py`: Houses security-related decorators, for example, to check the validity of incoming requests.

+- `services/`: Contains integrations with 3rd party services
+  - `genai_service.py`: Service that leverages generative ai to process the input and return result

+- `strings/`: Contains strings to be shown to the user and prompts for gen_ai.
+Each filename ends with language code, for example `en` for English

 - `utils/`: Utility functions and helpers to aid different functionalities in the application.
-  - `whatsapp_utils.py`: Contains utility functions specifically for handling WhatsApp related operations.
+  - `whatsapp_*.py`: Contains utility functions specifically for handling WhatsApp related operations.

 - `views.py`: Represents the main blueprint of the app where the endpoints are defined.
 In Flask, a blueprint is a way to organize related views and operations.
 Think of it as a mini-application within the main application with its routes and errors.

 ## Main Files:

 - `run.py`: This is the entry point to run the Flask application.
 It sets up and runs our Flask app on a server.

-- `quickstart.py`: A quickstart guide or tutorial-like code to help new users/developers understand how to start using or contributing to the project.

 - `requirements.txt`: Lists all the Python packages and libraries required for this project.
 They can be installed using `pip`.